North Korea slams new joint drills between Seoul and Washington

 The two leaders also signed a vaguely-worded pledge on denuclearisation of the Korean peninsula.

-But the North's official KCNA news agency has now warned that the ongoing nine-day drills were an "all out challenge" against efforts for peace and stability.
+But the North's official KCNA news agency has now warned that the ongoing nine-day drills were an "open challenge" against efforts for peace and stability.

-"The suspicious activities by the US and South Korean military are a reckless violation of the joint statement signed by Washington and Pyongyang and North-South declarations that commit to ending hostilities and easing military tensions," it said.
+"The ill-boding moves of the South Korean military authorities and the US are a wanton violation of the DPRK-US joint statement and the north-south declarations in which the removal of hostility and tensions were committed to," it said, using the acronym for the North's official name.

 The flare-up comes just days after Trump and Kim Jong Un held a second summit, this time in Vietnam, but the talks broke up early with no progress toward Washington's goal of getting the isolated country to give up its nuclear weapons.